rrwick/Minipolish/README.md

 Minipolish assumes that you have [minimap2](https://github.com/lh3/minimap2) and [Racon](https://github.com/isovic/racon) installed and available in your PATH.
 If you can run `minimap2 --version` and `racon --version` on the command line, you should be good to go!

+You'll need Python 3.6 or later to run Minipolish (check with `python3 --version`).
 The only Python package requirement is [Edlib](https://github.com/Martinsos/edlib/tree/master/bindings/python).
 If you don't already have this package, it will be installed as part of the Minipolish installation process.
 You'll also need [pytest](https://docs.pytest.org/en/latest/) if you want to run Minipolish's unit tests.